divyaYelmakanne/ai-safety/README.md

 | Enter folder | `cd ai-safety-dashboard` |
 | Install dependencies | `npm install` |
 | Run project | `npm run dev` |

+## 🧠 Introduction

+AI Safety is a growing field focused on ensuring AI systems behave ethically and safely.
+This project tests whether AI-generated responses are safe or unsafe based on a set of prompts.